rclone/rclone/docs/content/docs.md

 ### --checkers=N ###

 The number of checkers to run in parallel.
 Checkers do the equality checking of files during a sync.
-For some storage systems (eg S3, Swift, Dropbox) this can take a significant amount of time so they are run in parallel.
+For some storage systems (e.g. S3, Swift, Dropbox) this can take a significant amount of time so they are run in parallel.